joshmoody24/joshmoody.org/src/content/blog/relational-programming.md

 The theoretical groundwork exists.
 What we need now is a mainstream language that can turn this theory into practice.
 It's time for the software community to take the relational model seriously and develop tools that unlock its power.

-I admit that, since the concept of functional relational progrmaming is largely untested, nobody knows for sure how beneficial it really is.
+I admit that, since the concept of functional relational programming is largely untested, nobody knows for sure how beneficial it really is.
 But the concept is promising enough that it deserves a concerted effort.
 We have the hypothesis.
 Now we need a way to test it.